Illewong, New South Wales: Decline

 In late 1922, the village was described as "deserted", and the school building was demolished and taken to Dubbo.
 In 1923, it was reported that only one family was dwelling there, and that a house or shop, in the deserted village, could be bought for just the value of the transfer fee.
 Only five votes had been recorded there in the 1920 election and, by 1926, Illewong was no longer significant enough to be a polling place.
 Money order and savings bank facilities were withdrawn from the post office, at the beginning of 1920, and the post office closed in 1927.
 Without mining, the remote village had rapidly faded away.
 What seem to be the last official mentions of the place occurred during 1941, when the village's plan was altered, effectively reducing its area and the dedication of the land for its school was revoked.

 Remnants

-Although its building allotments and street plan still exist, what was once the village of Illewong has now disappeared, except for some remains of the old mine workings and the village's cemetery.
+Although its building allotments and street plan still exist, what was once the village of Illewong has now disappeared, except for some remains of the old mine workings, slag from smelting operations, the village's cemetery, and a semi-cleared area at the village's former site.
+In satellite views, it is possible to discern the street shown in the village plan as Meryula Street.
+The village was once connected to Cobar via the Cobar-Illewong road, which branched from the Hillston Road (modern-day Kidman Way) just to the north of The Peak mine; its former route is barely discernible in satellite views.
 The old village site and mine ruins are not accessible to the public, because the access road is on private land.